simplesamlphp/simplesamlphp-module-oidc/docs/5-oidc-conformance.md

 Use the `json` configs under `conformance-tests` to configure your cloud instances.
 Update `discoveryUrl` to the deployed location.
 Adjust `alias` if it conflicts with existing test suites (it is used in redirect URIs).

+## Pushed Authorization Requests (PAR) and `request_uri`

+The OpenID Foundation certification profiles run above only exercise PAR as part of the FAPI 2.0 profile, which imposes many unrelated requirements and is not a practical fit for validating PAR on this general-purpose OP.
+Instead, the RFC 9126 (PAR) and related `request` / `request_uri` MUST-level requirements are tracked, and mapped to the unit tests that cover them, in `conformance-tests/rfc9126-par-compliance.md`.
+Keep that checklist in sync when changing PAR or request-object behaviour.